timm/ABC/README.md

 - Human evaluation is slow, expensive, and error-prone.

 Prior work has shown that even with big compute, building labeled datasets takes **months or years**.
-ABC sidesteps this by labeling only what matters most.
+EZR sidesteps this by labeling only what matters most.

-### So how does ABC help?
+### So how does EZR help?

-ABC operates under a **tiny-AI assumption**: most of the signal is buried under a layer of irrelevant or redundant data.
+EZR operates under a **tiny-AI assumption**: most of the signal is buried under a layer of irrelevant or redundant data.
 It was inspred byt George Kelly's Personal Construct Theory (from the 1950s) that stressed the value of contrast set learning to  recognize what is different between concepts.

 Modern versions of contrast set learning include various rule-based learners including our own previous work on TAR3 and WHICH.
-ABC's variant on contrast set learning throws away most of that architecture and repalces it with a simple two-class classification approach.
+EZR's variant on contrast set learning throws away most of that architecture and repalces it with a simple two-class classification approach.
 Tables of data describing the "best" and "rest" examples can compute